 Candy Crush needs no introduction.
 Even if you haven’t played it, you’ve seen the notifications from those that have, right?
-It’s one of the biggest viral app games of all time and is estimated to make nearly $1.3 million every day.
+It’s one of the biggest viral app games of all time and is estimated to have made nearly $1.2 billion in revenue in 2020.

 King – the game’s developers – did this in part by designing an addictive game, but more importantly, by building virality into it.

-Users are encouraged to share their progress to Facebook so they can see how they measure up against their friends.
+Users are encouraged to share their progress on Facebook so they can see how they measure up against their friends.
 This creates competition and that encourages retention.
-When users see their friends progressing at the game, they get they urge to return.
+When users see their friends progressing in the game, they get the urge to return.

 And the virality doesn’t stop there.